 Drs.
 Watt and Kent have moved on, but Drs.
 Andrew Livingston and Steven Gogela joined us in 2015 and 2017, respectively.
 Dr. Livingston trained at Houston Methodist has a major interest in complex spine surgery.
 Dr. Gogela trained at the University of Cincinnati and Mayfield Clinic and is picking up where his grandfather left off.

-Todd Sorensen, PA-C was the first neurosurgical physician’s assistant in Lincoln and has over 20 years of experience in neurosurgical practice.
+Todd Sorensen, PA-C was the first neurosurgical physician’s assistant in Lincoln and was with NSS for over 20 years.
 He had experience with deep brain stimulation for Parkinson’s disease and essential tremor during his training.
 He and Dr. Gelber developed the use of deep brain stimulation for treatment of those conditions in Lincoln in 2007 when they performed their first DBS implant.
-To date they have performed over 100 cases.
+To date over 100 cases have been performed.